History of Palestine: Jazzari period

 In February 1799, Napoleon Bonaparte entered Palestine after conquering Egypt as part of his campaign against the Ottomans, who were allied with his enemy, the British Empire.
-He occupied Gaza and moved north along Palestine's coastal plain, capturing Jaffa, where his forces massacred some 3,000 Ottoman troops who had surrendered and many civilians.
+He first occupied Gaza and moved north along Palestine's coastal plain, capturing Jaffa, where his forces massacred some 3,000 Ottoman troops who had surrendered and many civilians.
 His forces then captured Haifa and used it as a staging ground for their siege of Acre.
-Napoleon called for Jewish support to capture Jerusalem.
-This was done to gain favor with Haim Farhi, Jazzar's Jewish vizier.
-The invasion rallied the sheikhs of Jabal Nablus, with the multazem of Jenin, Sheikh Yusuf al-Jarrar, beckoning them to combat the French.
-In contrast to the sheikhs of the Hebron Hills and Jerusalem who provided conscripts to the Ottoman Army, the sheikhs of Jabal Nablus fought independently, to the chagrin of the Sublime Porte.
-Their men were defeated by the French in the Galilee.
-Napoleon failed to conquer Acre and his defeat by Jazzar's forces, backed by the British, compelled him to withdraw from Palestine with heavy losses in May.
+Napoleon called for Jewish support to capture Jerusalem, perhaps hoping to gain favor with Haim Farhi, Jazzar's Jewish vizier.
+But Napoleon could not conquer heavily fortified Acre and his defeat by Jazzar's forces, backed by the British, compelled him to withdraw from Palestine with heavy losses in May.
 Jazzar's victory significantly boosted his prestige.
-The Ottomans pursued the French in Egypt in 1800, using Gaza as their launch point.

 Jazzar died in 1804 and was succeeded as Wali of Sidon by his trusted mamluk Sulayman Pasha al-Adil.
-Sulayman, under Farhi's guidance, undertook a policy of loosening his predecessors' monopolies on the cotton, olive oil and grain trades.
-However, he also established Acre as the only Levantine port city allowed to export these cash crops.
-He also made significant cuts to Acre's military and adopted a decentralization policy of non-interference with his deputy governors, such as Muhammad Abu-Nabbut of Jaffa, and diplomacy with various autonomous sheikhs, such as Musa Bey Tuqan of Nablus.
-This marked a departure from the violent approach of Jazzar.
-By 1810, Sulayman was appointed to Damascus Eyalet, giving him control over most of Ottoman Syria.
-Before he was dismissed from the latter in 1812, he managed to have the sanjaks of Latakia, Tripoli and Gaza annexed to Sidon Eyalet.
-Towards the end of his rule, in 1817, a civil war broke out in Jabal Nablus between the Tuqans and a coalition of the Nimr, Jarrar, Qasim and Abd al-Hadi families over Musa Bey's attempt to monopolize power in Nablus by ousting the Nimrs.
-Sulayman mediated between the families and secured a temporary peace in 1818.
+Sulayman, under Farhi's guidance, made significant cuts to Acre's military and adopted a decentralization policy of non-interference with his deputy governors, such as Muhammad Abu-Nabbut of Jaffa, and diplomacy with various autonomous sheikhs, such as Musa Bey Tuqan of Nablus.
+Acre remained the premiere port for cash crop exports and by 1810, Sulayman was appointed to Damascus Eyalet, giving him control over most of Ottoman Syria.
+Before his dismissal in 1812, he managed to have the sanjaks of Latakia, Tripoli and Gaza annexed to Sidon Eyalet.